2003 Lockheed Martin shooting

-The Lockheed Martin shooting occurred on July 8, 2003, at a plant in Meridian, Mississippi.
+The Lockheed Martin shooting occurred on July 8, 2003, at a plant in unincorporated Lauderdale County, Mississippi, United States, near Meridian.

 The gunman, Douglas Paul Williams, an assembly line worker at the plant, shot 14 of his co-workers with a shotgun, killing six of them, (Note: Five of the victims died on the day of the shooting and the 6th victim initially survived the shooting but died one week later.) before committing suicide.
 After the shooting, information surfaced depicting Williams' history of making threats and racist comments directed at African-American coworkers.
 Five of the six killed in the incident were black.

 The incident was the deadliest workplace shooting in the United States since December 2000, when Michael McDermott killed six co-workers at Edgewater Technology in Wakefield, Massachusetts.
 Given the nature of the attack and Williams' long-known history of racially motivated threatening behavior, the incident was described by some at the time as the worst hate crime against African-Americans since the civil rights movement.